Sultan (chimpanzee)

-Sultan, one of the brightest of the early chimpanzees used for psychological research, was tested by Gestalt psychologist Wolfgang Köhler.
-Sultan is particularly recognized for his insight in solving numerous problems, including stacking or manipulating boxes to reach a reward and use of two sticks as a unit to rake food to a reachable distance.
+Sultan (c.
+1907 – 28 February 1923) was a chimpanzee tested by the Gestalt psychologist Wolfgang Köhler at the Prussian Academy of Sciences' anthropoid research station on Tenerife, and the best known of the animals whose problem-solving Köhler reported in The Mentality of Apes (1925; German original, 1921).
+Sultan is particularly recognized for his insight in solving numerous problems, including stacking or manipulating boxes to reach a reward and use of two sticks as a unit to take food to a reachable distance.